PA-GAGNAIRE/HotRec/README.md

 The sript prepares a directory with 3 subfolders:

-`RUN_LD` Contains the scrits necessary for each of the 12 tested conditions.
+`RUN_LD` Contains the scripts necessary for each of the 12 tested conditions.
 Used as temporary, can be deleted when finished.

 `TMP_OUT` Used as temporary forlder for LDhelmet outputs, can be deleted when finished.

 `REPLICATE_RUN_4` The OUTPUT folder with 12 sub-folders corresponding to the 12 tested conditions, each containing 10 replicate runs of simulations with MSprime and LDhelmet analysis.

 2./ Execute the whole pipeline inside the container, using a binding of the local folder `/path-to-that-directory/REPLICATE_RUN_i/` with the `/RUN/` folder located at the root of the container.